 In addition, an aggrieved party may file a claim of unjust enrichment (Articles 703 and 704 of the Civil Code), which performs a function similar to that of a competition damages claim, when a contract has been concluded based on bid-rigging, abuse of superior bargaining position, etc. and therefore was held to be void due to public policy.
-An unjust enrichment claim is advantageous because under the amended Civil Code enforced on April 1, 2020, the limitation period is 5 years from the time when an obligee becomes aware that it can exercise its right or 10 years from the time when an obligee may exercise its right, whichever comes first (Article 166 of the Civil Code).
-Also, the unjust enrichment claim is preferable because the burden of proof of damage can be shifted to the defendant.
+An unjust enrichment claim is advantageous because (i) the limitation period is a period of 10 years (Article 167 of the Civil Code) and (ii) the burden of proof of damage can be shifted to the defendant.
 For Type A and B claims, the limitation periods are shorter (see Question 5) and the aggrieved party assumes the burden of proving damage.